Constructive noncommutative rank computation is in deterministic polynomial time: Introduction

-{\it Organization.} We will prove the full regularity lemma first in Section~\ref{sec:reg}.
-We then prove the main theorem, Theorem~\ref{thm:main} in Section~\ref{sec:main}, using our blow-up reduction method.
+\paragraph{Organization.} In Section \ref{sec:algo-issues} we first discuss algorithmic issues that arise when working over finite extensions of fields and how they are solved.
+Since all this appears with detailed proofs in our previous paper we only provide pointers to these issues and refer to \cite{IQS1} for details.
+In Section \ref{sec:cyclic} we give an efficient construction of cyclic field extensions of arbitrary degrees.
+In Section~\ref{sec:reg} we use this to prove the full regularity lemma.
+In Section \ref{subsec:new_algo} we prove the main Theorem~\ref{thm:main} using our blow-up reduction method.
+In Section~\ref{sec:small} we give the proof for Corollary\~ref{cor:small}.
 Finally in Section~\ref{sec:dm} we show that the Derksen--Makam technique can be constructivized to provide another blow-up reduction method.